 Here is a step-by-step guide to how fulfillment batching works:

-- Step 2: Creating a Consolidated Picking List.
 After grouping, a picking list is generated.
 This list details all the SKUs, quantities, and storage locations needed for all the individual items in the batch.
 This consolidated pick list guides the picker on where to go and what to pick for all the orders in the batch.
-Warehouse management systems (WMS) or order management systems (OMS) often automate the creation of these Pick lists, optimizing the pick route for the single picker.
+Warehouse Management Systems (WMS) or order management systems (OMS) often automate the creation of these Pick lists, optimizing the pick route for the single picker.

 Understanding batch picking involves seeing how it stands against other standard order picking methods.
 Each picking method offers distinct advantages depending on the warehouse layout, product ranges, and order characteristics.
 Choosing the right approach, or a combination, is key to achieving operational efficiencies and reducing labor costs.